Connect With Us

 Personal watercraft are allowed on Lake Pleasant, but are banned in most National and State Parks.
 State laws are enforced, so everyone must know and obey those laws.
 As of January 1, 2004, all operators of personal watercraft must carry a boating safety certificate issued by the NYS Office of Parks, Recreation, and Historical Preservation; U.S. Coast Guard Auxiliary; or the U.S. Power Squadron.

-WHAT ABOUT HIKING AND BIKING?
+CAN I GO HIKING AND BIKING?

 There are directions to hiking and biking trails available at the Purdy Center Front Desk.
 A moderate hiking trail begins by the Trailer Park, winds close to the Challenge Course and ends up in the Zeitfuss Lodge parking lot.
 Enjoy the local Adirondack flora.
-In addition, the Sacandaga River Community Park is located in the Village of Speculator by the firehouse ballfield.
+In addition, the Sacandaga River Community Park is located in the Village of Speculator by the firehouse ball field.
 It identifies local foliage, is a wonderful walk and is wheelchair accessible.

 While bicycles are prohibited on Camp grounds, serious bike riders who wish to ride off the grounds may lock and store bikes in the racks provided near Camp’s entrance.
 The Speculator Mountain Bike Trail System starts at the Speculator firehouse.
 There are 7.2 mile and 13.7 mile loops available.